 If you don’t have space to store an ironing board, the Above Edge Magnetic Ironing Mat lays over a table or washer and dryer for an instant ironing surface and is easier to use than a tabletop ironing board.
-It’s a little fussier to set up than a regular ironing board, though, and not as easy to use with dresses, button-up shirts, or other highly detailed clothes.
+It’s a little fussier to set up than a regular ironing board, though, and not as easy to use with dresses, button-down shirts, or other highly detailed clothes.

 For our review of clothes irons, we spoke to many experts, but few had much to say about ironing boards.
 Instead we relied on existing reviews and our own common sense and experience when looking for the best ironing boards.
 To winnow our list of boards to test, we read product reviews from Amazon, looked at specialty blogs like The Ironing Room, and spoke to members of the New York City Metro Mod Quilt Guild.
 We also used a Sweethome reader survey to guide us on what most people look for in an ironing board.

 I’m a quilter.
 My mom taught me to sew in third grade, and I’ve done it seriously for 10 years.
 My blog is almost nine years old.
 I’ve created quilts on commission for private clients and for Cloud9 Fabrics, and my original designs appeared in Generation Q and Make Modern magazines.
 I was also a senior editor for GeekMom, and I’ve created tutorials there, too.
 Bottom line: I’m ironing something pretty much every day.